Nucana/Nucana/README.md

 Hi there!

-- 🌱 I’m currently learning Front-end Development.
+- 🌱 I’m currently learning Front-end Development and Java!